 Being a coastal city, it was perhaps unforeseeable that a highway linking central Perth to the beach would ever be popular.
-Accordingly, no Government since 1930 ever really gave a toss about improving Stirling Highway, and oh boy, what a colossal heap of shit we’re stuck with now.
+Accordingly, no Government since 1930 ever really gave a toss about improving Stirling Highway, and oh boy, what a colossal heap of crap we’re stuck with now.

 You may be tempted to relax once you are on the main stretch.
 Resist this urge.
 Complacency will make you weak and you’ll need that pent up aggression if you want to make it through this arterial horror show.

 Conventional driving wisdom tells us to stay left and use the right lane to overtake.
 Good in theory, but the left lane on Stirling is home to the great bus armada of Perth – a fleet of Transperth’s finest stopping every 100m without the luxury of a bus bay.

 Given the lack of any slip lanes you will be stuck behind every right turner on the road.
 Especially hazardous given the sheer pulling power of the Red Rooster in Mossie Park and HJs in Claremont.

-Be prepared to face formidable foes such as distracted western suburbs MILFS and old money boomers who should’ve had their licence taken off them years ago.
+Be prepared to face formidable foes such as distracted western suburbs cougars and old money boomers who should’ve had their licence taken off them years ago.
 Remember, it’s every driver for themselves.
 This isn’t what we wanted to be, but it’s what this highway has made us.